-- The Internet status light on the wireless router will be lit if the Ethernet cable to the wireless router from the modem is plugged in securely and the modem and wireless router are turned on. - For each powered on computer connected to the wireless router with a securely plugged in Ethernet cable, the corresponding wireless router LAN port status light will be lit.
-The label on the bottom of the wireless router identifies the number of each LAN port.
+- The Internet status light on the router will be lit if the Ethernet cable from the modem is plugged in securely to the router and the modem and both are turned on. - For each powered on computer connected to the router with a securely plugged in Ethernet cable, the corresponding router LAN port status light will be lit.
+The label on the bottom of the router identifies the number of each LAN port.